vavkamil/awesome-bugbounty-tools/README.md

 - [uro](https://github.com/s0md3v/uro) -  declutters url lists for crawling/pentesting
 - [unfurl](https://github.com/tomnomnom/unfurl) -  Pull out bits of URLs provided on stdin
 - [qsreplace](https://github.com/tomnomnom/qsreplace) -  Accept URLs on stdin, replace all query string values with a user-supplied value
-- [notify](https://github.com/projectdiscovery/notify) - Notify is a Go-based assistance package that enables you to stream the output of several tools (or read from a file) and publish it to a variety of supported platforms.

 ### Uncategorized